 Understand SEO Copywriting

 SEO is search.
-According to Neil Patel, SEO is a technique of optimising your content for search engines with a goal to increase your ranking above other sites targeting the same search terms.
+SEO is a technique of optimising your content for search engines with a goal to increase your ranking above other sites targeting the same search terms.
 You research keywords, choose a keyword and create high-quality content around the keyword.
 If your audience loves your content, they share it on social media and email.

 Google displays the result on search engines based on the relevance of the page and authority.
 In the sequence of images below.
 You’ll see the top search result for the query “how to write for both SEO and humans” has an Alexa rank of 1.87million.
 Surprisingly, sites such as Neil Patel, CoSchedule and Alexa are below this site.